anjathiart/100-days-of-code/r2-log.md

 ## Log

+### R1D24 2020-12-11
+Linguilearn.
+Added loading page while word info is searched for.
+Notes can now be written in markdown.
+Entries can be edited in the page.
+Improved flow and some responsive stuff as well.

 ### R1D23 2020-12-10
 Linguilearn.
 Went back to the KanBan bourd to pen all the little loose ends that are outstanding.
 Implemented ordering and random shuffle on library model / endpoints and added it in on the UI.
 Front and back end needs to be linked now.